 - Repair harm.
-A critical step in teaching our teens about taking responsibility for their actions is learning how to repair harm (physical or emotional) when they’ve caused it.
+A critical step in teaching your teen about taking responsibility for their actions is learning how to repair harm (physical or emotional) when they’ve caused it.
 And they will.
 Mistakes are a critical aspect of their social learning.
-We all have our moments when we hurt another.
+Everyone has moments when they hurt another.
 But, it’s that next step that they take that matters in healing emotional wounds and repairing the relationship.

 Create a ritual of sharing words of love and care at bedtime.
 Consider that ending the day reflecting on how much you appreciate one another could just be the best way to send your teen off to sleep.

 Practice can take the form of cooperatively completing the task together or trying out a task with you as a coach and ready support.
-Practice is not only nice, it’s necessary in order for teens to internalize new skills.
+Practice is necessary for teens to internalize new skills.
 Practice makes vital new brain connections that strengthen each time they perform the new action.

 - Offer limited and authentic choices.
-Particularly for a teen who is acting out to seek power or even revenge, they have lost sense of their own control and are attempting to meet that need.
 Offering them a choice even if small – “Do you want pizza tonight or spaghetti?” — can return a sense of control to their lives.
 It also offers valuable practice in responsible decision making.

 - Recognize effort.
 Recognize effort by using “I notice…” statements like: “I notice how you stopped yourself from interrupting me.
 That’s excellent!”

 - Accept feelings.
-If we are going to help our teens become emotionally intelligent in managing their biggest feelings, we need to acknowledge and accept their feelings — even and especially the ones we don’t like!
+If you are going to help your teen become emotionally intelligent in managing their biggest feelings, you need to acknowledge and accept their feelings — even, and especially, the ones you don’t like!
 So, catch yourself.
 When your teen is upset, consider your response.
 Instead, you could reflect back and prompt a next step: “I hear you’re upset.
 What can you do to help yourself feel better?”
-If your teen is motivated by power or revenge, this is critical in returning their sense of control.
-Instead of focusing on their actions, the problem or the misbehavior, focus on their feelings FIRST.
-Take care that they feel understood.
-Look for ways to assist them in feeling better.
-Then, address the behavior.

 - Practice deep breathing.
-Because deep breathing is such a simple practice that can assist your teen anytime, anywhere, it’s important to get in plenty of practice so that it becomes easy to use when needed.
-Here are some enjoyable ways to practice together!5
+Because deep breathing is such a simple practice that can assist your teen anytime, anywhere, it’s important to get plenty of practice so that it becomes easy to use when needed.
+Here are some enjoyable ways to practice together!7

-- If your teen is exerting considerable effort to create a power struggle or seek revenge, ask for help.
-Engage your teen, side by side, in taking action together to make things better in your household, at your school, and in your community.
+- Engage your teen, side by side, in taking action together to make things better in your household, at your school, and in your community.